Download the Chamber's free app for the most comprehensive list of Mt Washington Valley businesses and events.

 Mark the Calendar for the 2015 Be Kind Festival

-The snow may still be falling on Mt.
-Washington Valley, but planning is still well underway for the 5th Annual Be Kind Festival to be held in Schouler Park June 5 - 6, 2015.
-The Be Kind Festival has evolved during its history and shared much with the community through music, acts of kindness, guest speakers, health and wellness activities, a candlelight labyrinth and many free hugs.
+And speaking of random acts of kindness, planning is still underway for the 5th Annual Be Kind Festival to be held in Schouler Park June 5 - 6, 2015.
+The Be Kind Festival has evolved during its history.
+Plan to share laughs and heartwarming stories with the community through music, acts of kindness, guest speakers, health and wellness activities, a candlelight labyrinth and many free hugs.
 In fact, Be Kind bumper stickers have been spotted on cars from many states around the country.
 Be sure to mark your calendar for a visit to Mt Washington Valley June 5-6, and get in on all the random acts of kindness.
 The event is the biggest fundraiser for Visiting Nurse, Home Care & Hospice in support of their services and programs.
 Info on Facebook or here.

 Family Fun in Mt Washington Valley

-For a great list of ideas for dining and partying in Mt Washington Valley, click here.
+For complete information on all the arts and culture offerings in Mt Washington Valley, click here.

 Get out and play in Mt Washington Valley